intel-analytics/ipex-llm/scala/friesian.serving/README.md

     ```

 ### Quick Start
-You can run Friesion Serving Recommendation Framework using the official Docker images.
+You can run Friesian Serving Recommendation Framework using the official Docker images.

-First you can follow the following steps to run the WnD demo.
+You can follow the following steps to run the WnD demo.

 1. Pull docker image from dockerhub
 ```bash